• Skip to primary navigation

 We have emphasized a lot on Important Questions to ask in a Nursing Interview.
 Let us let you in on some questions you should avoid asking when being interviewed for a nursing job.

 1. Do you have a drug test requirement to get hired?
-If so, how often do nurses have to take drug tests once they are in the job?
+If so, how often do nurses have to take drug tests once in the job?

 2. What is the process for terminating a nurse?